 NZ IFRS 17 Insurance Contracts (NZ IFRS 17) is a new accounting standard for all types of insurance contracts and replaces NZ IFRS 4 Insurance Contracts.
-NZ IFRS 17 was issued in August 2017 and following stakeholder feedback, amendments were approved in August 2020 to address implementation issues identified.
-A further amendment was approved in January 2022 to add a transition option that permits an entity to apply a classification overlay relating to comparative information about financial assets presented on initial application of NZ IFRS 17 and NZ IFRS 9 Financial Instruments at the same time.
-NZ IFRS 17 is effective for the Company's financial statements for the reporting period beginning on 1 July 2023.
+NZ IFRS 17 is effective for the Company's financial statements for the reporting period beginning 1 July 2023.

-NZ IFRS 17 introduces three new measurement models.
+NZ IFRS 17 introduces three new measurement models - the general model, the variable fee approach and premium allocation approach.
 The general model measures insurance contracts based on the fulfilment cash flows (the present value of estimated future cash flows with an explicit risk adjustment for non-financial risk) and the contractual service margin (the unearned profit that will be recognised as services are provided over the coverage period).
 A modified version of the general model (variable fee approach) is applied to insurance contracts with direct participation features, and a simplified measurement model (premium allocation approach) is permitted in certain circumstances.
-The premium allocation approach is similar to the current measurement model used for general insurance.
+The premium allocation approach (PAA) is similar to the current measurement model used for general insurance.